 Whereas the duty of a privately appointed receiver is primarily to the secured creditor who appointed it - subject to a general duty to act in a commercially reasonable manner - the court-appointed receiver is an officer of the court and has a duty to protect the interests of all stakeholders of the debtor corporation.
-By the nature of its appointment, a court-appointed receiver may not be given indemnities by those who sought the appointment.
+As a result of the protections provided in appointment orders, court-appointed receivers may not be given contractual indemnities by their appointing creditors.

 Other circumstances exist where a court appointment may be preferable.
 For example, in large, complex matters where the assets and operations of the debtor are located in a number of jurisdictions and security interests are in competition, it is generally in the interest of all concerned to arrange for appropriate management and realization of the assets - pending an ultimate determination by the court of the rights of the various secured creditors.

 The administration of bankruptcy is carried out by trustees in bankruptcy, who are licensed and supervised by the federal government.
 When a debtor becomes bankrupt, a trustee is appointed and all of the bankrupt's assets are vested in the trustee.
 Claims of creditors, other than secured creditors, are stayed.
 The trustee has a duty to independently review the validity of all security over the bankrupt's assets and to apply to the court to set aside security that is not valid.
 Subject to confirmation of the validity of its security and a very limited stay provision, a secured creditor is entitled to take possession and dispose of all collateral over which it holds security, notwithstanding the occurrence of a bankruptcy.